"I live with no boundaries... I don't like being boxed in."

 In late 2024, he faced intense backlash after making jokes at a child's expense during streamer Kai Cenat's live event.
 The jokes went too far, making the young boy cry, and an outraged mother demanded accountability.

-How Druski handled this reveals a lot about his psychology.
+How Druski handled this reveals something important about his inner compass.

 But for a Type 8 personality?
 Simply saying "I'm sorry" is enormous.
 Challengers typically resist admitting fault at all costs, seeing it as surrendering power.